 A Note on Randomness Extraction

-Randomness extraction (also known as unbiasing, debiasing, deskewing, whitening, or entropy extraction) is a set of techniques for generating unbiased random bits from biased sources.
+Randomness extraction (also known as unbiasing, debiasing, deskewing, whitening, or entropy extraction) is a set of techniques for turning data sources into random bits that each equal 1 or 0 with equal probability.
 This note covers some useful extraction techniques.

 In Information Security